Muhr History, Family Crest & Coats of Arms

 The Muhr surname is thought to have originated in Bavaria, Germany.
 As hereditary surnames began to be adopted in that area beginning in the 12th century, people were often identified by the kind of work they did.
 Muhr is an occupational name for a miller, derived from the Old Germanic "Mulinari."

 The surname Muhr was first found in Southern Germany, where they were established in the Middle Ages.
 The name is the German form of the Latin name "Molinarius," "Mulinari" in Old German.
 The modern form of the name, Mueller, is documented early on in the chronicles of Swabia, wherein the knight Conrad von Husen is noted as having become known as Mueller for his ownership of a mill.

-Important Dates for the Muhr family
+Early History of the Muhr family